dwavesystems/dwave-ocean-sdk/examples/min_vertex.rst

    A five-node wheel graph.

-The code snippet below replaces the previous problem's graph and solves on a D-Wave system.
-Note that the solution found for this problem is not unique; for example, [0, 2, 4] is also a valid solution.
+The code snippet below creates a new graph and solves on a D-Wave system.

 >>> w5 = nx.wheel_graph(5)
 >>> print(dnx.min_vertex_cover(w5, sampler))
 [0, 1, 3]

+Note that the solution found for this problem is not unique; for example, [0, 2, 4] is also a valid solution.

+>>> print(dnx.min_vertex_cover(w5, sampler))
+[0, 2, 4]

 The figure below shows a ten-node (circular-ladder) graph.